Amar Akbar Anthony (2015 film): Plot

 The plot revolves around three bachelor friends Amar, Akbar and Anthony who live in the same colony in Kochi.
 Their struggle to live a luxurious life and to visit Pattaya is constantly met with issues.
 The bike-stunt master and travel agent, Faizal, is also living in the same colony.
 He receives several injuries when he met an accident while performing bike stunts.
 He is then admitted to a hospital where he meets other patients.
 Faizal explains the reason for the accident to the other patients by narrating a story about his three clients Amar, Akbar and Anthony.
 The three are best friends, who are living a middle-class life.

 Amar's father Ramanan works as a security officer at ATM counter, while his mother, Chandrika is a marriage broker, who arranges the marriage of orphan woman Resmiya, but Resmiya's husband runs off with her jewellery hence Resmiya arrives at Amar's house to stay with her kid Fathima whom they lovingly call Pathu.
 Akbar is a handicapped person, whose father, Stalin Mammali, is a communist bodybuilder while his mother Jameela is a homemaker.
 Anthony works as a pizza delivery boy at a mall, and is an orphan where his foster father Chakkappan found him left alone inside a movie theatre and lives with his step-parents.

-All the friends have a common nemesis Nallavanyana Unni, a gentleman whom everyone likes in the colony.
-Apart from their usual work, they occasionally work as catering service boys for marriages and other functions under the supervision of Rejimon, whose mother usually engages herself with multiple social networking sites.
+All the friends have a common nemesis Nallavanyana Unni, a gentleman whom everyone likes in the colony, who is later arrested by the police for growing marijuana in his own terrace.

+Apart from their usual work, the trio occasionally work as catering service boys for marriages and other functions under the supervision of Rejimon, whose mother usually engages herself with multiple social networking sites.
 She created a fake Facebook account and tried to make Amar fall in love with her.
 All three friends have a crush on Jenny, a dancer.
 Their only goal and dream is to visit Pattaya, Thailand.
 However, due to family issues, their aim gets delayed each time.